dennisallard/rms0-mssql-express/README.md

 ```

     Returns all records in the Crimes dataset having partial match with "PACIFIC COAST", within 0.5 Kilometers of the specified lat long, and within the date range.

+NOTE: I AM ABOUT TO CHANGE THE PARAMETER NAMES TO SPECIFICALLY LABEL EACH FIELD (lat, long, distance AND date1, date2)